-The Naperville Animal Control Department offers these tips for dealing with coyotes safely:
+The city of Naperville Animal Control Department offers these tips for dealing with coyotes safely:

-ELGIN — When Jim Chevalier heard that coyotes twice had attacked pet dogs in Wheaton over the past two weeks, killing one pet, it didn’t surprise him.
-About a year ago, that almost happened in the neighborhood where he lives, just east of the Toastmaster plant and south of I-90 on Elgin’s far northeast side.
+When Jim Chevalier heard that coyotes twice had attacked pet dogs in Wheaton over the past two weeks, killing one pet, it didn’t surprise him.
+About a year ago, that almost happened in the neighborhood where he lives, just east of the Toastmaster plant and south of I-90 on Elgin’s far east side.

-Coyotes are seemingly everywhere in Chicago’s ring counties, and even in Chicago itself.
+Coyotes are seemingly everywhere in Chicago’s ring counties.
 They were almost unheard of even in rural areas of the counties as little as 30 years ago.
 But a study of Chicago’s “urban coyotes” completed last year concluded that an estimated 2,000 now live in Cook and the counties surrounding it.
-The number removed as pests — either relocated or killed — in the Chicago area has exploded from 20 a year as recently as 1989, to 300 to 400 annually now.
+The number removed as pests — either relocated or killed — in the Chicago area has exploded from 20 a year in 1989, to 300 to 400 annually now.

-It is a species famous for its ability to adapt and change to new conditions, and it is getting more and more used to living around humans.
-Cats form an estimated 1 percent of the Chicago area’s coyotes’ diet, according to the study.
+Coyotes, famous for their ability to adapt and change to new conditions, have become so accustomed to living around humans that cats form about 1 percent of a Chicago area coyote diet, according to the study.

 Filling a vacuum

-Ecology abhors a vacuum, and for decades places such as Kane County had one yawning lack.
-When the first European visitors arrived, northern Illinois had predators capable of eating large animals like deer — cougars, wolves and black bears.
+Ecology abhors a vacuum, and for decades places like Kane County had one yawning lack.
+When the first European visitors arrived, northern Illinois had predators capable of eating large animals such as deer, cougars, wolves and black bears.
 But by about 1910, those had all disappeared, pushed out by hunters, trappers and diminishing habitat.
 As coyotes moved in from their original haunts in the far West, they found a glorious buffet.

-Then, last week at about 10:30 one night, a 20-year-old house-sitter heard a family’s 16-pound bichon frisé named Evie barking loudly.
+Then, last week at about 10:30 p.m., a 20-year-old house-sitter heard a family’s 16-pound bichon frisé named Evie barking loudly.
 Looking into the backyard, she saw a single coyote with Evie in its mouth.
-She screamed and chased the coyote, which slipped through the bars of a 5-foot iron fence around the yard but dropped the dog.
+She screamed and chased the coyote, which slipped through the fence but dropped the dog.
 Evie was taken to a veterinarian with six puncture wounds in the neck.

 For Wheaton, it was a painfully familiar story.
-In January 2010, coyotes killed a 20-pound terrier in its owner’s backyard near the Chicago Golf Club.
-In November 2010 another dog was killed; and in December 2010, a third was attacked by three coyotes working together.
+In January 2010, coyotes killed a 20-pound terrier in its owner’s backyard.
+In November 2010 another dog was killed, and in December 2010 a third was attacked by three coyotes working together.

 Wheaton’s city government fought back after the first 2010 case by hiring wildlife controller Rob Erickson of Cortland to shoot five coyotes in the area.
-When that created an outrage by wildlife lovers, the city council passed an ordinance fining people $100 to $950 for feeding any kind of wildlife.
+When that created an outrage, the city council passed an ordinance fining people $100 to $950 for feeding wildlife.

 Those dog attacks were nothing compared to what happened in Cape Breton Highlands National Park in Canada on the sunny fall afternoon of Oct.
 26, 2009.
 A 19-year-old Toronto folk singer named Taylor Mitchell went hiking along a wooded trail used by hundreds of park-goers every day.
 Another group of hikers heard a scream.

-Called in by Canadian authorities to investigate the Taylor Mitchell case, Gehrt approached it at first with skepticism.
+When Stanley Gehrt from the Chicago-area coyote study was called in by Canadian authorities to investigate, he approached it with skepticism.
 No adult human had ever been killed by a coyote.
 No human had ever even been attacked in the whole Chicago area.
-Only about three attacks by coyotes per year had been recorded in the U.S. and Canada, most of those against children.
+Only about three attacks by coyotes per year had been recorded in the U.S. and Canada, most against children.

-But on a documentary about the incident made by the National Geographic Channels last year, Gehrt said he became convinced that not only had the young singer been killed by coyotes, but they did not do it because they were defending a territory, or because the woman had somehow threatened their puppies.
+But on a documentary about the incident made by the National Geographic Channel, Gehrt said he became convinced that not only had the young singer been killed by coyotes, but they did not do it because they were defending a territory, nor because the woman had threatened their puppies.

 They did it because they wanted to eat her.

-The circumstances that led up to this murder by coyote in Canada were somewhat unusual, but of a sort that are becoming frighteningly similar in places like Chicago and its suburbs.
+The circumstances that led up to this murder by coyote in Canada were somewhat unusual, but are becoming frighteningly similar in places like Chicago and its suburbs.

-To start with, Gehrt found, the coyotes killed in the Canadian park were larger and a bit more wolf-like than ones found in the American West or in the Chicago area.
+To start with, Gehrt found that the coyotes killed in the Canadian park were larger and more wolf-like than ones found in the Chicago area.
 As coyotes migrated eastward, some of them apparently interbred with wolves in southern Ontario.
-The resulting strains of coyote tend to be stronger and more aggressive than a typical coyote, more likely to hunt deer instead of squirrels, and more likely to hunt as a pack instead of as individuals.

 Besides that, the coyotes in the Canadian park seemed to have lost all fear of humans.
-Two of the coyotes implicated in the attack had been photographed earlier by tourists walking along an entrance road to the park in broad daylight.
-Rangers speculate that some park-goers had been feeding the animals, causing them to associate people with dinner time.
-Since hunting is forbidden in the park, they also had no fearful memories to associate with human contact.
+Two of the coyotes implicated in the attack had been photographed by tourists walking along an entrance road in broad daylight.
+Rangers speculate some park-goers had been feeding animals, causing them to associate people with dinner.
+Since hunting is forbidden in the park, they also had no scary memories of human contact.

-Finally, Gehrt and the other researchers theorize that unlike the people defending their dogs in Elgin and Wheaton, Taylor Mitchell may have handled the attack badly.
-Terrified as three to seven coyotes confronted her, and possibly surrounded her, she apparently threw her cellphone and camera at them, then tried to run away, hoping to reach the shelter of the outdoor toilet.
+Finally, Gehrt and the other researchers theorize that, unlike the people defending their dogs in Elgin and Wheaton, Taylor Mitchell may have handled the attack badly.
+Terrified as three to seven coyotes confronted her, she apparently threw her cellphone and camera at them, then tried to run away, hoping to reach shelter.

-Acting afraid, and especially running away, kicks in a coyote’s instinct to run after fleeing prey, just as an angry poodle or spaniel is much more likely to bite a person if the person acts afraid and runs away.
+Acting afraid, and especially running away, kicks in a coyote’s instinct to run after fleeing prey.

 “Our job is to keep them scared of us, not us scared of them,” naturalist Jack MacRae of the DuPage County Forest Preserve District said during a lecture in August.
 “Confronting them with loud noises, banging things and so forth makes them less likely to be bold and want to be around you anymore.”